 Integrating leguminous green manures like Sesbania aculeata (Dhaincha) and Vigna radiata (Mungbean) into DSR systems presents a sustainable solution to revitalize the soil biosphere.
 These legumes not only fix atmospheric nitrogen through root nodules but also provide high-quality biomass with a low C:N ratio, facilitating rapid mineralization and microbial proliferation (Naher et al., 2020; Li et al., 2021).
 While previous research has documented the yield-boosting effects of green manures, there is a significant knowledge gap regarding their role in enhancing specific enzymatic pathways and microbial diversity in the aerobic environment of direct-seeded Basmati rice.
 Recognising that soil health restoration is an environmental solution to agricultural degradation, this study was designed to evaluate the impact of integrated nutrient management on the soil’s biological engine.

-Materials and methods
+Materials and Methods

 The experiment was conducted in a Randomized Block Design (RBD) comprising nine treatments with three replications.
 The treatments included different combinations of green manuring and recommended dose of nitrogen (RDN), namely T₁: Control (no fertilizer and no green manure), T₂: Dhaincha as green manure, T₃: Mungbean as green manure, T₄: 50% RDN + Dhaincha, T₅: 50% RDN + Mungbean, T₆: 75% RDN, T₇: 75% RDN + Dhaincha, T₈: 75% RDN + Mungbean, and T₉: 100% RDN.
 The objective of these treatments was to evaluate the effect of integrated nutrient management through partial substitution of inorganic nitrogen with green manure crops on soil biological properties before sowing and after harvest of the crop.
 The experiment was initiated with the sowing of green manuring crops in the 1st week of May, 2024 and their subsequent incorporation in the month of June and followed by the sowing of direct seeded rice crop.
 The physico-chemical characteristics of the surface soil (0–15 cm) were analyzed prior to the initiation of the experiment and are presented in Table 1.